davan690/deepG/README.md

 - The set `data(parenthesis)` contains 100k charakters of the parenthesis synthetic language generated from a very simple counting language with a parenthesis and letter alphabet Σ = {( ) 0 1 2 3 4 }.
 The language is constrained to match parentheses, and nesting is limited to at most 4 levels deep.
 Each opening parenthesis increases and each closing parenthesis decreases the nesting level, respectively.
 Numbers are generated randomly, but are constrained to indicate the nesting level at their position.
 - The set `data(crispr_full)` containging all CRISPR loci found in NCBI representative genomes with neighbor nucleotides up and downstream.
 - The set `data(crispr_sample)` containging a subset of `crispr_full`

+## License and copyright
+Copyright 2019 Philipp Münch

+Source code to altum is made available under the terms of the [GNU Affero General Public License](LICENSE.txt) (AGPL). altum is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.